nxp-mcuxpresso/mcuxsdk-examples/_boards/imx95lpd5evk19/driver_examples/dpu/g2d_basic_test/example_board_readme.md

 Prepare the Demo
 ===============
 1. Connect 12V~20V power supply to the board, switch SW4 to power on the board.
-2. Connect a micro USB cable between the host PC and the J31 USB port on the target board.
+2. Connect a USB-C cable between the host PC and the J31 USB port on the target board.
-3. Connect a micro USB cable between the host PC and the J8 USB port on the target board.
+3. Connect a USB-C cable between the host PC and the J8 USB port on the target board.
 4. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits